Hashir-Jamil/LongBox/LOG.md

         '-> Hashir: write personal user stories for itr1,2 on planning doc and ppt., code review slide, other architecture diagrams
         '-> Oscar: edit interview video & talk about user stories on itr1,2 on plann ing document and ppt.
         '-> Eric: problem statement, customer video highlights, talk about user stories on itr1,2 on plann ing document and ppt., vision & future of project

+## Sunday, February 25th, 2024

+    Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): Polished submission and reviewed it to ensure it has all required components, discussed presentation.
+    Hashir: Refactored project to not use lombok and just use regular generated boiler plate code, added extra tests to check if anything was wrong.